 The Birth of Ojai opens in late December.
 Nordhoff became Ojai, and many of the city's iconic buildings were built in 1917.
 Learn more about Edward Libbey, the City Beautiful movement and how it transformed Ojai in this centennial celebration exhibit.
 It will be on view from late December through April 9, 2017.

 One piece from the City of Ojai's Municipal Art Collection, along with several piecese on loan from artist Christine Brennan, is currently on view.

 Pottery by Beatrice Wood is also on exhibit.

 The Ojai Studio Artists will be back for their annual exhibition from April 22, 2017 through June 18.

 Our Sespe Wilderness diorama is a permanent part of our museum.
 It is a favorite with families.
 There are 13 birds and animals in the diorama.
 Can you find them all?

 Make sure to step into our back patio and parking lot to explore the Chumash Interpretive Garden.
 You'll learn how local native plants were used, and what they look like during the time of year you visit.

+Our rotating gallery changes 4 times a year.
 Here's a glimpse at some of our past exhibitions.